-We currently have twelve full-time employees.
+We currently have nine full-time and one part-time employees.
 None of our employees are covered by collective bargaining agreements and we believe that our employee relations are good.
 We also engage consultants and independent contractors to fulfill key roles and/or provide expert services on both an ongoing and short-term basis.